japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 WARN Creating new stage failed due to exception - job: [id]
 ```

-handleMapStageSubmitted notifies xref:scheduler:spark-scheduler-JobListener.adoc#jobFailed[`listener` about the job failure] and exits.
+handleMapStageSubmitted notifies scheduler:spark-scheduler-JobListener.md#jobFailed[`listener` about the job failure] and exits.

 NOTE: `MapStageSubmitted` event processing is very similar to <<JobSubmitted, JobSubmitted>> events.